-Video: Khabib Nurmagomedov and Tony Ferguson Square Off Ahead of UFC 209
+Video: Khabib Nurmagomedov and Tony Ferguson Face Off Ahead of UFC 209

-Khabib Nurmagomedov and Tony Ferguson will go head to head for a shot at Conor McGregor’s belt.
+Khabib Nurmagomedov and Tony Ferguson will go head to head in a likely eliminator for a shot at Conor McGregor’s lightweight belt.

 The UFC 209 fight card features two much anticipated title fights, in what will be the first of the UFC’s elite nights of 2017.